 What is Delta-9 THC?

 Delta-9 THC, better known as traditional THC, is the psychoactive component in marijuana.
 With extraction, hemp has allowed its sibling Delta-8 THC to exist within federal laws while Delta-9 THC remains illegal in a hand full of states.
-Progression hasn’t made its way everywhere.
-But some of these states have decriminalized marijuana possession in the wake of the legalization.
+Despite this, some of these states have decriminalized marijuana possession in the wake of the legalization.
 But many people get confused about what Delta-9 is versus your standard CBD.
 Delta-9 THC is illegal in some states, and CBD is a derivative of hemp, so it is federally legal amongst all states.

 What are the Differences Between CBD and Delta-9 THC?

 CBD comes in an isolate, a blend, or full-spectrum.
 Generally, this is the tinctures field because it is the desired route.
 Isolates have only CBD; no other cannabinoids are in the oil because it’s been filtered out.
-A blend would be like CBN (it promotes sleep) and CBD—similar to our CBD Sleep Gummies.
+A blend would be like CBN and CBD—similar to our CBD Sleep Gummies.
 And lastly, full-spectrum is when there is no filtration during the extraction process, so you receive the medicinal properties from any remaining cannabinoids, including CBC, CBG, and CBN.
 CBD doesn’t only come in flower; there are other options.
 ATLRx has an entire collection of Premium Full-Spectrum CBD products, including Pre-Rolls, CBD Oil, Gummies, CBD drinks, topicals, and even pet treats.
-Please be careful if you do get tested for drugs.
-The metabolites from the full-spectrum products may lead you to fail.
+Please be careful if you do get tested for drugs, as the metabolites from the full-spectrum products may lead you to fail.
 Because they’re full-spectrum products, we cannot guarantee that you will pass a drug test.
-This situation would more than likely have to be approved by your supervisor.
-Who knows?
-Maybe they’ll understand; perhaps they’re fans.